NCAR/water_vapor_reconstruction/README.md

 # Water Vapor Reconstruction

+Tomographic reconstruction of water vapor line integrals using mathematical minimization methods.
-Exploring the accurate generation of 3D water vapor fields through the integration of line data obtained from overhead sensors.
+Generation of the 2D (in the future 3D) water vapor fields are obtained by minimizing random line integrals and line integrals obtained from overhead sensors.

 ## Process